CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

 1. In the **Select a model** window, choose **text-embedding-ada-002 (1)** from the available options, and then click on **Confirm (2)** to proceed with the model selection.

-1. On the **Deploy Model** tab, input the required details such as Deployment name, Model version, Deployment type, Tokens per Minute Rate Limit, and enable dynamic quota.
-Once all fields are filled, Click on **Deploy**.
+1. On the **Deploy Model** tab, input the required details such as deployment name, model version, deployment type, tokens per minute rate limit, and enable dynamic quota.
+Once all fields are filled, click on **Deploy**.

    | Setting  | Value |
    -----------|---------